Algorithmic solvability of the lifting-extension problem: Weak spaces

 \begin{corollary} \wHseh \end{corollary}

-\begin{proof} As in Section~\ref{s:main_proof}, it is possible to equip $\Pnew\times_B\Pnew$ with effective homology as a pullback of a Moore--Postnikov stage.
+\begin{proof} According to Addendum~\ref{a:MP_tower_pullback}, it is possible to equip $\Pnew\times_B\Pnew$ with effective homology.
 Thus, the result follows from the previous proposition. \end{proof}

-\begin{remark} Alternatively, we may compute $\Pnew\times_B\Pnew$ as a stage of the Moore--Postnikov tower for $Y'\times_BY'\ra B$ (at the same time as we build the tower for $Y\ra B$) with all the Eilenberg--MacLane spaces and Postnikov classes ``squared''. \end{remark}
+\begin{remark} Alternatively, we may construct effective homology of $\Pnew\times_B\Pnew$ at the same time as we build the tower for $Y\ra B$ but, compared to $\Pnew$, with all Eilenberg--MacLane spaces and all Postnikov classes ``squared''. \end{remark}

 The following proposition will be used in Section~\ref{sec:H_space_constr} as a certificate for the existence of a weak \Hopf space structure on $\Pnew$; namely, it will guarantee that all relevant obstructions vanish.